sandervandevelde/iot-workshop/TheThingsNetwork.md

 7. Bridge software between TTN and Azure [TtnAzureBridge](https://github.com/sandervandevelde/TtnAzureBridge) (or [as zip](https://aka.ms/workshopiot))
 8. [IoT Hub Explorer](https://www.npmjs.com/package/iothub-explorer) _(for Command-Line interface based usage; see below for installation steps)_ or [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases). _(Scroll down to the Downloads section to locate the download link for the SetupDeviceExplorer.msi installer)_
 9. Seeed Grove Led Bar [software library](https://github.com/Seeed-Studio/Grove_LED_Bar) (or [as zip](https://aka.ms/workshopiot))
+10. Modern browsers like Edge, Chrome and Firefox are preferred

 ## Connect your device